lorenzo-deluca/silence-private-server/README.md

 - [ ] Testing ongoin on **Seat Mò** and **Silence S01+**

 ## How It Works
-**SilencePrivateServer** acts as a replacement for the Silence server.\
+**SilencePrivateServer** acts as a replacement for the Silence/Seat Cloud Server.\
-It connects your Silence scooter to **your own private server**, effectively giving you control over your data.\
+It connects your Silence scooter to **your own private server**, effectively giving you control over your data. \

 Here's a brief overview of how it works:

 1. **Astra Module Configuration**: The Astra module parameters need to be modified to connect to **your private server instead of the Silence server**.